zhudotexe/cse103-notes/sets.rst

     You can use diagonalization to prove that :math:`P(\Sigma^*)` is uncountably infinite using the same binary argument as real numbers - use 1 to indicate an element's presence in the subset, and 0 to indicate its not

+    In general, the power set of any set has greater cardinality than that set.